flybywiresim/docs/docs/simbridge/troubleshooting.md

 ## FlyPad Settings

-FlyPad will stop trying to connect to SimBridge after a 5 minute timer.
+EFB will stop trying to connect to SimBridge after a 5 minute timer.
-Check the connectivity status on FlyPad by checking if the wifi icon on the top is crossed.
+Check the connectivity status on the EFB by checking if the wifi icon on the top is crossed.
 ![FlyPad Wifi](../fbw-a32nx/assets/flypados3/flypad-dashboard-connectivity.png){loading=lazy}

 Icon Crossed             |  Icon Normal :-------------------------:|:-------------------------:
 ![Wifi Crossed](../fbw-a32nx/assets/flypados3/flypad-status-crossed.png){loading=lazy}  |  ![Wifi Normal](../fbw-a32nx/assets/flypados3/flypad-status-normal.png){loading=lazy}

-- If the wifi / connectivity icon is crossed, head to Flypad Settings --> Sim Options
+- If the wifi / connectivity icon is crossed, head to the flypad Settings --> Sim Options

 FlyPad Settings            |  Sim Options :-------------------------:|:-------------------------:
 ![FlyPad Sim Settings](../fbw-a32nx/assets/flypados3/flypad-settings-overview_sim_options_marked.png){loading=lazy}  |      ![FlyPad Sim Options](../fbw-a32nx/assets/flypados3/flypad-settings-sim-options-marked.png){loading=lazy}

+To attempt connection:

-- To attempt connection : SimBridge Connection: Turn "AUTO" to "OFF" for a few seconds and "AUTO" again.
+- SimBridge Connection: Turn "AUTO" to "OFF" for a few seconds.
+- Select "AUTO" again.

 ## Network Configuration

 To access SimBridge's remote displays from a remote device you need to make sure that this device is on the same network as the PC running the MCDU Server.